dimitri-koenig/simple-vertec-api/v3-plan.md

 * `setObjref(ids)`: An single object id or an array of object ids to fetch directly.
 * `setSqlwhere(whereClause)`: Sets an additional where clause which also translates into this query being handled as an sql query.
 * `setSqlorder(field)`: Sets the order for an sql query.

+# findById(id)

+Does a select query on the server to find some objects by their id/ids.

+* `id`: A single number or an array of numbers

+To fire the request and get a [Promise](https://github.com/petkaantonov/bluebird) you can use the additional method `get()` like this:

+`findById(123).get()`

+The following optional methods can further specify the query:

+* `setResultFields(fields)`: An array containing the fields which should be returned.
+Accepts a string as item, or an object with the fields `ocl` and `alias` to do further expressions.